DZEC-AM: History

 DZEC was established on April 26, 1968, in Manila under Eagle Broadcasting Corporation.
-The station was then broadcasting on the frequency of 1050 kHz AM featuring news, public affairs, public service, entertainment, educational and music programs.
+The station was then broadcasting on the frequency of 1050 kHz AM featuring news, public affairs, public service, entertainment, educational, music, and religious programs.

-In November 1978, DZEC reassigned to the present frequency of 1062 kHz in response to the adoption of the 9 kHz spacing on AM radio stations implemented by the Geneva Frequency Plan of 1975.
+On November 23, 1978, DZEC reassigned to the present frequency of 1062 kHz in response to the adoption of the 9 kHz spacing on AM radio stations implemented by the Geneva Frequency Plan of 1975.

 Since then, DZEC began expanding into other parts of Luzon, with DZEL in Lucena City (1973) and DWIN in Dagupan, Northern Luzon (1976).

 During August 1987, however, DZEC was one of the AM stations in the Metropolis ordered by the National Telecommunications Commission to cease broadcasts for a few months, after getting notoriety for airing controversial right-wing propaganda and commentary programs that were critical of the Corazon Aquino administration.

-The station returned on January 1, 1988.
+The station returned on air on January 1, 1988, as DZEC Radyo ng Pamilya.

 In 1988, it further expanded and acquired local radio stations in Visayas and Mindanao, with DYFX in Cebu and DXED in Davao, covering the 4 said key cities in the Philippines.

-In late April 2001 DZEC was the only station airing live coverage of the Pro-Estrada Rally (also known as EDSA III).
+On April 30, 2001, DZEC was the only station airing live coverage of the Pro-Estrada Rally (also known as EDSA III).
 That rally ended in a failed siege of the Malacañang Palace on May 1, 2001.
-When Net 25 became known for blow-by-blow accounts of Philippine Events, as "DZEC Radyo Agila 1062" as several of its programs such as "Agila Reports", "Liwanagin Natin", and "Con Todos Recados" began to be aired on the channel, one of the first to pioneer the "TeleRadyo" concept.
+When Net 25 became known for blow-by-blow accounts of Philippine Events, as "DZEC Radyo Agila 1062" (the station began using the Radyo Agila brand since the 1990s) as several of its programs such as "Agila Reports", "Liwanagin Natin", and "Con Todos Recados" began to be aired on the channel, one of the first to pioneer the "TeleRadyo" concept.